Posts Tagged ‘BET’

 Timico is not a BET trialist but if you need help with getting on the trials by all means drop me a line and I will point you in the right direction.

-#digitalbritain under the aegis of BCS – The Chartered Institute for IT.
+#digitalbritain Under the Aegis of BCS – The Chartered Institute for IT

 It’s worth taking a look at this blog post at media140.org.
 It contains part of a talk given by @cyberdoyle, a regular commenter on trefor.net at a session on #digitalbritain at the Royal Society organised by BCS – The Chartered Institute for IT . @cyberdoyle quite rightly maintains that the BET solution for broadband over long copper lines is inadequate.